 Immediate application of skills

 As a professional working and studying, you will have the opportunity to practice and experiment immediately with the new skills and knowledge you attain.
 The advantage of having a real-world context to tentatively implement academic theory is valuable beyond compare.
 And frankly, it’s what makes employers able to set you apart from the competition.
 As a school leaver, the world of work has many other things to get used to than just the implementation of your academic proficiency.
-While you get accustomed to the range of personalities you encounter, the slightly schizophrenic nature of professionalism, and a whole glossary of terminology, you will be supplementing these professional skills with academic theory.
+While you get accustomed to the range of personalities you encounter and a whole glossary of terminology, you will be supplementing these professional skills with academic theory.
 By the time your contemporaries graduate, you will already be a formidable professional.